mattkimber/openttd_villages_is_villages/readme.txt

 holding cash surpluses.
 Use with care as this can bankrupt companies if set to sufficiently high values.

+== Taxation, Dividends and Population ==

+[Applies when "Economic settings" are set to "on"]

+Local authorities require income from taxation to provide services and support local businesses.
+Cities require stock market profits or a successful local company to grow.

+Villages Is Villages assumes that when you generate a world, it is already self-sufficient with a little room for growth (we're not that evil).
+However to grow larger it will need to generate taxes from economic activity.
+As your company and competitors pay larger amounts of corporation tax, the maximum world population at which towns can still grow increases.

+Beware, though!
+If tax receipts fall over a long enough period, town growth will stall.
+You'll see a reminder of this on the town window.
+To help your towns become bustling metropolises, either make more profit or increase the rate of corporation tax in the script settings.
+There's also a setting to change the population limit increase per 1,000 tax paid if you want an easier (or harder) time growing towns.

+Changes in tax receipts don't affect growth instantly; it takes time for local authorities to make their investment plans.
+This works both ways, so while it takes a while to see the positive results from your record tax bills you can also have a bad year or two without housebuilding coming to a halt.

+Cities are not affected by this limit - they grow based on dividend income.
+To start growing cities, you'll need to build your company's cash reserves up to the point you start paying dividends.
+Bigger dividends mean larger cities, but if they shrink so will the cities.
+Unlike tax the cities react much faster to changes in dividend income, and it only takes a couple of bad years for the skyscrapers to stop going up.

+Note that while cities are not affected by the tax-influenced world population limit, their population still counts toward it.
+If you pay large dividends while minimising your tax bill, vibrant cities will be offset by moribund towns.

+Finally, the town closest to your HQ will benefit from *immediate* growth when your company pays a large enough dividend.
+Think of it as a mini-boom from all those employee bonuses being spent locally.
+While good early on, this can be a hindrance if your erstwhile home village has become a concrete jungle full of overloaded trains and wheezing buses.
+You may need to block further expansion... or perhaps relocate your HQ to provide an economic stimulus for a neglected backwater?

 == Large Maps ==